 Our corporate compliance team is responsible for ensuring that all involved internal stakeholders are implementing processes to minimize statutory, regulatory and reputational damage, and providing guidance for ethical and compliant business operations.
 The program provides the tools and trainings necessary to ensure that each employee is fully aware of their responsibility to act with integrity and transparency when performing various business duties.

-As part of this is ensuring internal stakeholders are aware of and adhere to the Aramex Code of Conduct which provides the guidelines on business operations and stakeholder interactions fair, and professional business practices operational information whether physical or intellectua
+As part of this is ensuring internal stakeholders are aware of and adhere to the Aramex Code of Conduct which provides the guidelines on business operations and stakeholder interactions.

 Aramex Code of Conduct